joshuajosephjefries/SeleniumJava/README.md

-# SeleniumJava
+# 🚀 Selenium Java - Test Automation Framework

-Practicing Frameworks
+### 📌 Practicing Frameworks with Selenium & TestNG

-1. TESTNG
+### 1. TESTNG - Custom Listener Implementation

-I have used a custom listener that opens the extent report in chrome browser once the execution is completed.
+I have used a custom TestNG listener that automatically opens the Extent Report in Chrome once execution is completed.

-Features of the Custom Listener:
+#### 📌 Features of the Custom Listener

-   Used extent reports for reporting with ExtentSparkReporter Reporting shows START, PASS, FAIL, & SKIPPED
+ 📊 Used Extent Reports with ExtentSparkReporter

-   Report opens in the browser upon reaching the end of execution Screenshots are saved in /screenshots/ folder Better Naming for Screenshot Files, that includes date and time Detailed Step Execution in Console Output
+ 🟢 Reporting Shows: START ⏳, PASS ✅, FAIL ❌, SKIPPED ⚠️

+ 🌐 Report Automatically Opens in Browser after test execution

+ 📸 Screenshots are Saved in /screenshots/ Folder

+ 🕒 Better Naming for Screenshot Files (Includes Date & Time)

+ 📝 Detailed Step Execution Logs in Console Output

-   Includes Step Logs in the Report
+ 📜 Step Logs Are Included in the Extent Report

+## 📂 Directory Structure

+📂 SeleniumJava

+┣ 📂 src/test/java

+┃ ┣ 📜 CustomTestListener.java    # Custom TestNG Listener

+┃ ┣ 📜 SampleTest.java            # Sample Test Case

+┣ 📂 reports                      # 📊 Generated Extent Reports

+┣ 📂 screenshots                   # 📸 Captured Screenshots

+┗ 📜 pom.xml                       # Maven Dependencies

+## 🚀 How to Run the Tests

+### Clean and Run Tests
+<i> mvn clean test </i>

+ 📢 After execution, the Extent Report will open automatically in your default browser!